 The Beginning: Love Lost

 But let’s start at the beginning.
 The Bible states that God created man out of the earth itself, similarly to Sita coming from the earth in most Ramayana texts.
 God did this because He loved man, wanting a relationship with him.
-Note how God describes His desire for people in the ancient Hebrew Vedas
+Note how God describes His love for people in the ancient Hebrew Vedas

 I will plant her for myself in the land;Hosea 2:23